valflrt/fractal_rndr/README.md

   - `"Squared"`: Similar to `"Linear"`, but the value between 0 and 1 is squared before picking a color from the gradient.
   - `"CumulativeHistogram"` _(default)_ More information [here](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set#Histogram_coloring).

 - `sampling`: _(optional)_ Set sampling level: higher values take more samples and (hopefully) give a smoother result.
-This is not currently working very well.
 Available options are:

   - `"Single"`: Takes only one sample per pixel.
   - `"Low"`: _(default)_